nathanhitchcock/BurntOut/docs/index.md

 - Stores persistent player state (health, position, sprint points).

 ### Puzzles
-- Toggle puzzle logic in `scripts/puzzles/toggle_puzzle_manager.gd`.
+- Progressive toggle puzzle logic in `scripts/puzzles/progressive_toggle_manager.gd`.
  - Toggle buttons are instanced from `scenes/CORP/toggle_room/ToggleButton.tscn`.

+### End Overlay
+- Completing the Productivity Machine displays a top-centered victory overlay via `GlobalUI.show_end_screen()`.

+### Burnout Flow
+- At 0 health, the game auto-pauses and shows the Skyline Watch burnout screen.
+Continue restores health and returns to the corp office.

 ---

 ## Best Practices

 - **Organize assets and scripts** by feature and type.
-- **Archive, don’t delete**: Move unused assets/scenes to `archive/`.
+- **Remove unused assets**: Prefer deleting unused assets and scenes; only retain files referenced by active scenes or documented as part of current features.
 - **Use snake_case for scripts** and PascalCase for scenes.
 - **Document all autoloads** and update `docs/autoloads.md` when globals change.
 - **Keep `.DS_Store` and temp files out of git** (see `.gitignore`).